ChristopherBilg/blueoakmodellicense_dup/README.md

 # blueoakmodellicense_dup
-Duplicate repo containing only a copy of the Blue Oak Model License v1.0.0
+Duplicate repo containing only copies of the Blue Oak Model License